AlabamaASRL/asset_asrl/doc/tutorials/PhaseGuide.rst

 After finding a solution, we can retrieve the converged trajectory using the :code:`.returnTraj` method of the :code:`phase`.
 Note the trajectory is returned as a python list where each element is a full-ode input (ie: :math:`[\vec{X}_i,t_i,\vec{U}_i,\vec{P}]`) at each point in time along the trajectory.
-You may also return the table in the form of an :code:`oc.LGLInterpTable` so that it can be sampled as a smooth function of time.
+You may also return the trajectory in the form of an :code:`oc.LGLInterpTable` so that it can be sampled as a smooth function of time.
 See the section on :ref:`LGLInterpTable and InterpFunction` for more details.
 If you added static parameters to the :code:`phase`, these can be retrieved using :code:`.returnStaticParams`.
 Finally, you can also retrieve an estimate for the co-states of an optimal control problem AFTER it has been optimized.
 These could then be used as the initial guess to an indirect form of the same optimization problem.